MERIDIAN HIVE DEPENDS ON BEES. SO DO YOU. BEE CONSCIOUS™

 Educating the public and our fans through shared media and event participation

-Creating Partnerships with like minded institutions and companies
+Creating Partnerships with like minded institutions and companies and volunteering our time as a team

 Supporting local and national charities that promote bee health